+a.
 The seating system must protect the occupant from experiencing serious neck injury.
-If an airbag device is present, the assessment of neck injury must be conducted with the airbag device activated, unless there is reason to also consider that the neck-injury potential would be higher for impacts below the airbag-device deployment threshold.
+The assessment of neck injury must be conducted with the airbag device activated, unless there is reason to also consider that the neckinjury potential would be higher for impacts below the airbag-device deployment threshold.

-a.
-The N{ij} (calculated in accordance with 49 CFR 571.208) must be below 1.0, where N{ij} = F_z/F{zc} + M_y/M{yc} , and N{ij} critical values are:
+\hat{b} .
+The N{ij} , calculated in accordance with 49 CFR 571.208, must be below 1.0, where N{ij} = F_z/F{zc} + M_y/M{yc} , and N{ij} critical values are:

-i. $F{zc} = 1530$ lb for tension

-- ii. $F{zc} = 1385$ lb for compression

-- iii. $M{yc} = 229$ lb-ft in flexion
+i.
+F{zc} = 1530 lb for tension ii.
+F{zc} = 1385 lb for compression iii.
+M{yc} = 229 lb-ft in flexion iv.

-- iv.
 M{yc} = 100 lb-ft in extension

-b.
-In addition, peak upper-neck F_z must be below 937 lb of tension and 899 lb of compression.

-c.
-Rotation of the head about its vertical axis, relative to the torso, is limited to 105 degrees in either direction from forward-facing.

-d.
-The neck must not impact any surface that would produce concentrated loading on the neck.

-4. Spine and Torso Injury Criteria

-a.
-The lumbar spine tension (Fz) cannot exceed 1200 lb.
+- c.
+In addition, peak upper-neck F_z must be below 937 lb in tension and 899 lb in compression. - d.
+Rotation of the head about its vertical axis relative to the torso is limited to 105 degrees in either direction from forward-facing. - e.
+The neck must not impact any surface that would produce concentrated loading on the neck. - 4.
+Spine and Torso Injury Criteria - a.
+The lumbar spine tension (F_z) cannot exceed 1200 lb. - b.

-b.
 Significant concentrated loading on the occupant's spine, in the area between the pelvis and shoulders during impact, including rebound, is not acceptable.
-During this type of contact, the interval for any rearward (X direction) acceleration exceeding 20g must be less than 3 milliseconds as measured by the thoracic instrumentation specified in 49 CFR part 572, subpart E, filtered in accordance with SAE International (SAE) J211-1.
+During this type of contact, the interval for any rearward (X-axis direction) acceleration exceeding 20g must be less than 3 milliseconds as measured by the thoracic instrumentation specified in 49 CFR part 572, subpart E, filtered in accordance with SAE International (SAE) Recommended Practice J211/1, "Instrumentation for Impact Test-Part 1-Electronic Instrumentation." - c.

-c.
 The occupant must not interact with the armrest or other seat components in any manner significantly different than would be expected for a forward-facing seat installation.